Depersonalization: Three Reasons You're NOT Going Crazy

 But it doesn’t matter what caused it, the end result is exactly the same.

 The feelings of being cut off from the world, unfamiliarity etc are your brain’s way of protecting you from what it thinks a dangerous situation.
-The feelings of Depersonalization happen to people -- briefly -- all the time.
+The feelings of Depersonalization + Derealization happen to people -- briefly -- all the time!

 But unfortunately, for an unlucky few like you and me (and 1 in 50 others!) it can last a bit longer.
-But DP is recognized in the medical community as a natural reaction to trauma.
+But DPDR is 100% recognized in the medical community as a natural reaction to trauma.

-And the simple fact is that a defensive system is there to keep you SAFE.
+And the simple fact is that a defensive mechanism is there to keep you SAFE.

 It's never going to cause psychosis or insanity.